 HOW CAN I HOST MY EVENT AT THE SCIOTO MILE?

 Visit Plan an Event to find out more about hosting an event on the Scioto Mile.

 ARE THERE PUBLIC RESTROOMS ON THE SCIOTO MILE?

 Yes, large restrooms and changing facilities are located in Bicentennial Park.
-Restroom hours during off-season are as follows:
+Restroom hours are as follows:

-- Closed on Christmas and New Year’s Day.
+Closed on Thanksgiving and Christmas day.
+Hours may vary on Christmas Eve and New Year’s Eve.

 IS FOOD AVAILABLE ALONG THE SCIOTO MILE?

 Yes, Milestone 229, located in Bicentennial Park, is open for lunch and dinner seven days a week.
 Additionally, during special events, you will be able to choose from various local food vendors located along the walkways in Bicentennial Park.

 CAN I BRING MY DOG TO THE SCIOTO MILE?

 Yes, dogs are welcome along the Scioto Mile!
 However, pets are strictly prohibited from being in or around the fountain and must remain on a leash at all times for the safety of everyone enjoying the parks.